partnercloudsupport/ticket-to-ride/README.md

 `main.dart` is the topmost file and runs the program.
 This file does the following:
 * defines navigational routes and their associated view files
-* wraps the entire app in the `GlobalContext` widget, which contains information that the whole app needs to run (e.g. the current logged in user, the current game idea, etc.)
+* wraps the entire app in the `GlobalContextDEPR` widget, which contains information that the whole app needs to run (e.g. the current logged in user, the current game idea, etc.)
 * defines the initial screen ("home")

 ### theme folder